bloom-lmh/awe-axios/docs/en/HTTP请求拦截/Subitem Decorator.md

 ## Introduction

-To make configurations more concise, `axios-plus` provides child decorators specifically for `mock` functionality.
+To make configurations more concise, `awe-axios` provides child decorators specifically for `mock` functionality.
 You can use the `@Mock` decorator to configure mock-related settings.
 This decorator accepts two parameters:

 1. The first parameter is `handlers`, which can be either a handler function or an object: